-The school want through various stages of repair, use and disuse over the following 150 years.
+The school went through various stages of repair, use and disuse over the following 150 years.

-The school obtained its ‘Bluecoat’ name after the blue coasts that were worn by its pupils.
+The school obtained its ‘Bluecoat’ name after the blue coats that were worn by its pupils.

 The following text is taken from “Thatcham, Berks, and Its Manors” by Samuel Barfield.
 Published 1901.